 We warmly welcome you to join us in Sunday worship.
-For service information and what to expect, go to 4thpres.org/visit.
+For service information and what to expect, see the New to Fourth? page.

 “Oh come, let us worship and bow down; let us kneel before the LORD, our Maker!
 For he is our God, and we are the people of his pasture, and the sheep of his hand.” — Psalm 95:6‑7